Psychoanalytic studies (M16)

 Module Aims

-• To help students to learn directly from experience about human development and interactions and the deeper dynamics within their observational setting and the settings of other students in their seminar group, paying attention to cultural differences between the observer and the observed family, and exploring the impact of these differences on the observation and how it is experienced.
+- continue to learn directly from experience about human development and interactions and the deeper dynamics within the student’s observational setting and the settings of other students in their seminar group

-• To develop students understanding of the psychoanalytic observational method through direct experience of observing an infant/young child and through seminar discussion.
+- continue to develop understanding of the psychoanalytic observational method through direct experience of observing an infant/young child/institution and through seminar discussion

-• To equip students to make links between the use of the psychoanalytic observational method and other modules on the course.
+- make links between the use of the psychoanalytic observational method and other modules on the course

 Module Assessment

-• To have the foundations to be able to trace the development of classical theory into the contemporary era.
+- be able to trace the development of classical theory into the contemporary era focusing on the developments within the British School of Psychoanalysis

-• To equip students with the critical and analytic skills necessary to understand and elaborate upon different perspectives within the field of psychoanalysis.
+- be equipped with the critical and analytic skills necessary to understand and elaborate upon different perspectives within the field of psychoanalysis

 Students are required to submit a 3500-word psychoanalytic theory paper, choosing from a selection of titles provided.